orenkole/Redux-toolkit-rtk-kim/README.md

+Note: Maybe you can upgrade your typescript version to "^4.1.2"

 This is the starting place in conjunction with my **Redux Toolkit** comparison video.
 Please start here.
 NOTE: no dependencies related to Redux are installed here!
 Please follow along in the video and add them with me!

 <img src="image.png" alt="app" style="margin-left: 15px;" />